What is Plantar Fasciitis?

 Plantar fasciitis is a disorder involving the connective tissue known as the plantar fascia – a long supportive band that runs across the arch of the foot.
 Over time, this band of tissue loses its malleability and becomes more easily aggravated by movement.

 As the plantar fascia becomes irritated, the body responds by causing inflammation in the bottom of the foot, compressing the nerves therein and inducing bouts of pain.

-Plantar fasciitis is most notable after long periods of rest, when the plantar fascia has had a chance to become rigid once more.
+Plantar fasciitis is most notable after long periods of rest when the plantar fascia has had a chance to become rigid once more.
 Throughout the day, as the plantar fascia is stretched and becomes more elastic, pain may subside until the next long period of rest.

 Due to its relative position (connecting the heel to the base of the toes), the symptoms of plantar fascia troubles express themselves most noticeably when the arch of the foot is in flexion.

 Plantar fasciitis is most common in runners, the overweight, and those with high arches.
-These added stressors make the tissue tough and therefor, less able to adapt to the changes needed for daily, fluid motion.
+These added stressors make the tissue tough and therefore, less able to adapt to the changes needed for daily, fluid motion.

 How Do You Get Plantar Fasciitis?